 - You’ll have access to recordings of any class in the series for the duration of the class and a few weeks after its conclusion–so you never have to miss a class!

-The course meets online, once a week for two hours, and the course lasts four weeks.
 This intensive course focuses on the role of the editor in comic book creation.
 Editors initiate projects, get handed projects by management, or get pitched them by creators.
 There’s any number of ways a project can land in an editor’s lap—but no matter what the circumstances, the editor’s role is to make sure the final product is as good as it possibly can be.

 What’s the focus of the course?